aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/charttextframe/_index.md

 [BackgroundMode](../backgroundmode/)

+**Remarks**

+NOTE: This member is now obsolete.
+Instead, please use ChartFrame.Area.FillFormat.FillType property.
+For example, If you need to set the BackgroundMode to Opaque, you can use the following code: Area.FillFormat.FillType = FillType.Solid; Area.FillFormat.SolidFill.Color = Color.Red; This property will be removed 12 months later since February 2026.
+Aspose apologizes for any inconvenience you may have experienced.

 ### setBackgroundMode(BackgroundMode) {#setBackgroundMode-backgroundmode-}

 <b>@deprecated.</b> Please use the 'backgroundMode' property instead.
-Gets and sets the display mode of the background
+Gets and sets the display mode of the background.
+This property is only valid in Excel 2003 or earlier versions.

 ```javascript
 setBackgroundMode(value: BackgroundMode) : void;